sinesc/radiant-rs/README.md

 ## Multi-threaded environments

 1. Stick fonts, sprites, and layers or scenes into `Arc`s.
-The context received from `Renderer::context()` is already wrapped in `Arc`.
 2. Clone the `Arc`s for each thread that needs their contents.
+The rendercontext can be cloned directly.
 3. Move the clones into the thread.
 4. Draw onto your layers, load sprites etc. from however many threads you like.
 Layers are non-blocking for drawing operations, blocking for other manipulations (e.g. matrix modification).
 5. Perform steps 7-10 from the above list in the thread that created the `Renderer`; both it and `Display` do not implement `Send`